destinyfsetzer/destinyfsetzer/README.md

 ## Full-Stack Web Developer && Photographer living in Austin, TX
 <!-- - ✨ Austin, Tx -->
-- 🔭 I’m currently working with React and Tailwind CSS
+- 🔭 I’m currently learning WordPress and PHP
 - 🥅 2021 Goals: Find a creative team environment to learn and flourish in.
 - 📫 How to reach me: shoot me an email @ destinyfsetzer@gmail.com
 - ⚡ Fun fact: I will quote The Office all the time...anytime.